How to Freeze Fresh Basil: A Complete Guide for Preserving Flavorful Herbs

 To make basil-infused oil, start by thoroughly washing and drying a bunch of fresh basil leaves.
 Remove any damaged or discolored leaves, as they can affect the quality of the infused oil.
 Once the leaves are clean and dry, place them in a blender or food processor.

-READ : How to Wire a Car Stereo Without a Harness: A Detailed Guide
+READ : How to Sharpen Clipper Blades: A Comprehensive Guide

 Add a neutral oil, such as olive oil or vegetable oil, to the blender or food processor.
 The ratio of basil to oil can vary depending on your preference, but a general guideline is to use approximately one cup of packed basil leaves for every one cup of oil.
 Blend the mixture on high speed until the basil is finely chopped and incorporated into the oil.